CommandersAct/Android/TCSegment/README.md

 <h1 id="creating-segments">Creating Segments</h1>
-<p>For the creation of segments, please check the documentation of the Engage product.</p>
+<p>For the creation of segments, please check the documentation of the Data Commander product.</p>
 <h1 id="getting-segments">Getting Segments</h1>
 <p>The module needs some information to be able to fetch segments.
 It will need your siteID, the context of your application and also your security token.
 Your siteID and token are provided by TagCommander, the application context need to be provided by your application.</p>
 <p>For debugging purpose, we recommand the use of TCDebug which will help you seeing what's happening inside the modules.</p>